 Chinaberry is a member of the Mahogany family (Meliaceae) and is also known as “China Tree” and “Pride of India.”
 So, what is chinaberry tree?

 Growing chinaberry trees (Melia azedarach) have a dense spreading habitat attaining heights of between 30 to 50 feet tall and hardy in USDA zones 7-11.
 Growing chinaberry trees are prized as shade trees in their native habitat and bear pale purple tube-like blooms with a heavenly scent much like southern magnolia trees.
 They are found in fields, prairies, along roadsides and at the edge of wooded areas.

 Additional Chinaberry Tree Information

 The leaves of the growing chinaberry tree are large, about 1 ½ feet long, lance shaped, slightly serrated and dark green atop and paler green below.
 These leaves smell nowhere near as enchanting as the flower; in fact, when crushed they have a particularly obnoxious odor.

 Chinaberry trees are resilient specimens and can be quite messy from the dropping berries and leaves.
 They spread easily, if allowed, and, as such, are classified as an invasive tree in the southeastern United States.
 This prolific mahogany member grows rapidly but has a short life span.

 As mentioned above, the chinaberry is a valuable shade tree in its endemic regions due to its large, spreading canopy.
-Chinaberry uses in the southeastern regions of the United States have been for just this attribute and were commonly added to the home landscape prior to the 1980’s.
+Chinaberry uses in the southeastern regions of the United States have been used for just this attribute and were commonly added to the home landscape prior to the 1980’s.
 The most commonly planted variety is the Texas umbrella tree with a slightly longer life span than other chinaberries and a lovely, distinct rounded shape.